Stuart Milner-Barry: Bletchley Park

 He was billeted with Alexander, who was working in Hut 8, the counterpart to Hut 6 working on German Naval Enigma.
 Their close friendship let them easily resolve the competing needs of their sections for the limited available bombe time.
 By October 1941, he was deputy head of Hut 6 under Welchman.
 At this time, Bletchley Park was experiencing a shortage of clerical staff which was delaying the work on Enigma, and the management of GCCS appeared unable to obtain the resources needed.
 This affected both Hut 6 and Hut 8, which was run by mathematician Alan Turing with Hugh Alexander as his deputy.
 Together, Welchman, Milner-Barry, Turing and Alexander bypassed the chain of command and wrote a memorandum directly to the Prime Minister, Winston Churchill, outlining their difficulties.
 It fell to Milner-Barry to deliver the message to 10 Downing Street in person, on 21 October 1941.
 The next day, Churchill responded, "Action this day: Make sure they have all they want on extreme priority and report to me that this has been done."
 Within a month their needs were being met.

 In autumn 1943, Milner-Barry took over as head of Hut 6, which by that time had grown to over 450 staff, Welchman having been appointed the Assistant Director of Mechanisation at Bletchley Park.
 He remained in charge until the end of the war, presiding over a number of technical challenges presented by the introduction of extra security devices to the German Enigma, including the Enigma Uhr and a rewireable "reflector" rotor.
 His entry in the Oxford Dictionary of National Biography notes that, "although he increasingly felt that Hut 6 was on the verge of losing the ability to decode Enigma, it held on until the end of the war, and this was due in no small part to his gifted leadership."
 The official history of Hut 6, written immediately after the end of World War II, comments on his early "most vital technical achievement" in finding cribs, and on his "administrative and diplomatic talents" in his later role as head of the section.

 After World War II

 Milner-Barry joined the Treasury in 1945 with the grade of Principal.
 In 1947, he married Thelma Tennant Wells, with whom he had a son and two daughters.
 The same year, he was promoted to Assistant Secretary, and Under-secretary in 1954.
-Apart from a stint in the Ministry of Health from 1958 to 1960, he remained with the Treasury until 1966, when, aged 60, he had reached the normal retirement age for the civil service.
+Apart from a stint in the Ministry of Health from 1958 to 1960, he remained with the Treasury until 1966, when, aged 60, he had reached the then normal retirement age for the civil service.
 He was persuaded instead to carry on as a ceremonial officer administering the honours system.
 In this role, he supported the knighthoods of P. G. Wodehouse and Noël Coward.
 Milner-Barry eventually retired in 1977.
 He was appointed OBE in 1946 for his work in World War II, CB in 1962, and KCVO in 1975.